- FREE DELIVERY

 We use a number of independent labs for our SDC certified diamonds including but not limited to WGI (World Gemological Institute), IGL (International Gemological Laboratories) and IGR (International Gemological Reports).

-We also offer GIA (Gemological Institute of America) certified diamonds.
+We also offer GIA (Gemological Institute of America) for natural certified diamonds and IGI (International Gemological Institute) for lab grown certified diamonds.

-GIA labs are widely recognised to the most prestigious and respected independent laboratories in the world.
+GIA and IGI labs are widely recognised to the most prestigious and respected independent laboratories in the world.

-It must be noted not all laboratories are as strict as GIA.
-It is generally accepted by professionals in the jewellery industry that GIA set the standard when it comes to diamond grading.
-This is why GIA certified diamonds tend to be sold at a higher price than others.
+It must be noted not all laboratories are as strict as GIA and IGI.
+It is generally accepted by professionals in the jewellery industry that GIA and IGI set the standard when it comes to diamond grading.
+This is why GIA and IGI certified diamonds tend to be sold at a higher price than others.